nitro41992/splitting-sucks/docs/app_navigation_redesign.md

    - Save `transcribe_audio` results after voice recording
    - Save `assign_people_to_items` results after assignments
    - Save final calculations in `split_manager_state`
+   - Add subtle loading indicators or success checkmarks to indicate saving status

-2. After any user edits, update the corresponding data:
+2. After any user edits, update the corresponding data in real-time or when moving between steps:
    - When user edits receipt items in the Review screen
    - When user modifies the transcription text
    - When user changes assignments (adding/removing people, changing item assignments)